 The frames, saved in the original format (RAW) at 16bit, are compiled on a software dedicated to this purpose (I use Helicon Software) which returns a focused image of the whole subject and is recorded in .DNG format.
 This technique is called focus stacking.

 Next step is to process the image on Adobe Photoshop to correct any defects (such as the presence of any dust), change the color balance, increase contrast, detail (the Topaz Sharpen extension works excellently in this area) and others parameters that allow to obtain an optimal final image ready to be published.

 The images visible in the Extreme macro-photography section of this website are obtained by using different optics.
-Ranging from the inverted Componon-S 2.8 / 50 lens by Schneider-Kreuznach, perfect for subjects having millimeter dimensions, to the Russian LOMO 3.7x lens with almost perfect, the excellent Mitutoyo 2.5x (nec plus ultra to acquire insects encased in amber), the Nikon CFI Plan 10x, the Mitutoyo 20x, and the last of the series, but not for interest, an Olympus 50x ULWD Neo SPlan for subjects smaller than 500µm.
-Each lens has its own intrinsic characteristics, and consequently they are dedicated to completely different subjects.
+Ranging from the inverted Schneider-Kreuznach Componon-S 50mm/f2.8 lens, perfect for subjects having millimeter dimensions, the affordable but very high-quality Russian LOMO 3.7x lens, the excellent Mitutoyo series from 2.5x to 50x (the nec plus ultra objectives), and the Nikon CFI Plan 10x.
+Each lens has its own intrinsic characteristics, and consequently, they are dedicated to different subjects.

 Interested to have more info’s on extreme-macro technique?